Karol Bagh: Specialized Market Areas

+Karol Bagh's diverse shopping options and specialized market areas make it a prominent and attractive destination for shoppers in Delhi.

 Transport

 The nearest railway stations are Delhi Sarai Rohilla and Delhi Kishanganj, both about a kilometer from Central Karol Bagh.
 Karol Bagh is situated at a distance of 20 – 22 km. from the Indira Gandhi International Airport, and 4.1 km. from New Delhi Railway Station.

-It is also serviced by the Karol Bagh station, located on the Blue Line of the Delhi Metro.
-One can see famous giant statue of lord Hanuman between Jhandewalan and Karol Bagh metro station.
-Also its Education hub of IAS Academy in New Delhi.
-The Pin Code of Karol Bagh is 110005.
-Also there are so many frequent taxi services are available in Delhi to reach Karol Bagh.
-The following public transportation transit lines have routes that pass near Karol Bagh Bus Bus: 208, 310, 522A, 753, 807A, 894CL, EXP-85A.
+It is also serviced by the Karol Bagh Metro station, located on the Blue Line of the Delhi Metro.